The coolest way to lyse cells, homogenize tissue . . . and more.

 Risk Free Purchase

 All Bullet Blender tissue homogenizers come with a 30 day money back guarantee and a 2 year warranty (an extended, 4 year warranty is also available).
 The simple, reliable design enables the Bullet Blender to sell for half the price of other agitation based instruments, while providing an easier, quicker, and cooler homogenization.
+Our Bullet Blender homogenizers last for many years.
+If fact, early units from 2006 remain in use today!

 Download the Bullet Blender brochure.